kissweb/kiss/README.md

 You never have to explicitly `PUSH` assets to the client (unless you want to).

 KISS hopes to simplify web development further by being extensible.
-By integrating polyfilling and transpilation and, eventually, package management, your build system will eventually become nonexistent.
+By using plugins for polyfilling, transpilation and, eventually, package management, your build system will eventually become nonexistent.
+Your server is the new build system.

 ## Supported Dependency Types